zavolanlab/SplicingReprogramming/README.md

 * STAR 2.4.1c (`STAR`)
 * SUPPA ... (`suppa.py`)
 * ...
+TODO: Check for completeness, add links and check version numbers

 #### Operating system
 All analyses were performed on systems running:
-TODO: Check for completeness, add links and check version numbers
 * CentOS 6.5 with
     * GNU bash 4.2.0(1)
     * GNU coreutils 8.9
+TODO: Check for completeness, add links and check version numbers

 #### Resource management
 This study features two resource-intensive processing workflows, each step of which is remotely